 Further research, looking at legal project management practices across the globe (the IILPM has certified legal project managers in over 30 countries now), will allow the IILPM to update its Competence Framework later this year.

 In fact, some research work has already started on this.
-Results from this survey about legal project management practices (which you are encouraged to take part in) will be fed into the Competence Framework update.
+Results from a survey about legal project management practices will be fed into the Competence Framework update.
 The IILPM also welcomes opportunities to support professional associations, and receive input from professional bodies and legal service providers when updating its LPM Competence Framework.

 Meanwhile, a more recent IILPM model of legal project management in practice has been represented in the IILPM’s 4-Phase LPM Framework.